pond/dnd/party_ripa/journals/campaign_7/act_2/part_1.md

 It's a *very long way* away though.
 Should've been more careful about asking for that door!

 And she realises she remembers it all.
 It happened when the door closed, she thinks?
 How strange to only recognise it now, several seconds later.
 And it's not a good feeling.
 Not good at all.
-Torril is dead.
+Toril is dead.
 Her parents, her friends, everyone.
 Her world is gone.
 Penny is homeless.

 That's a *lot*.
 She might have lost herself in that; be crippled by grief.
 But while Vecna declared himself a god, she just met another one that she prefers. **And *her* god told her to get on with it.
 So get on with it she shall!**